Title

 The LTFRB introduces the Public Utility Double Decker Bus service, allowing for a seating capacity of 70 or more, with specific operational guidelines and a temporary moratorium on new franchise applications, permitting only conversions of existing bus services.

-The bus must be a double decker coach featuring entry and exit doors, emergency exits, an optional separate baggage compartment, and tempered glass windows.
+A double decker coach with entry and exit doors, emergency exits, optional separate baggage compartment, and tempered glass windows.

-Fares are based on distance or zonal rates as authorized by the LTFRB.
+Fare is based on distance or zonal as authorized by the LTFRB.

-The converted CPC's validity remains the same as its original expiry date.
+No. The validity of the converted CPC shall be the same as its original expiry date.

-The memorandum circular took effect fifteen (15) days after the filing of three copies with the U.P.
-Law Center, pursuant to Presidential Memorandum Circular No. 11, dated October 9, 1992.
+It takes effect fifteen (15) days after the filing of three (3) copies with the U.P.
+Law Center, pursuant to Presidential Memorandum Circular No. 11 dated October 9, 1992.

 Analyze Cases Smarter, Faster